 - Manufacturing defect: The product’s defect was created during the manufacturing process.

 - Marketing defect: The product was improperly marketed, lacks efficient instructions for users or fails to adequately warn consumers about its dangers or risks.

 Typically, a defective product must be in the same shape or condition as when it was released by the manufacturer or sold to the consumer.
 A Macon product liability attorney can examine the product that caused you harm to determine if it was originally defective or became damaged after long-term use.

 For help with your defective product claim, call 1-844-RESULTS.

 Georgia’s product liability laws require the manufacturer, distributor and seller of a product assume liability for injuries caused by a product that is defective in its design, manufacture or marketing.

-Our product liability attorneys in Macon will examine a defective product to determine if the manufacturer was negligent in releasing it to the market.
+Our Macon product liability attorneys will examine a defective product to determine if the manufacturer was negligent in releasing it to the market.
 To prove negligence, we will need to show the manufacturer’s carelessness in designing or producing the product led to your injuries.
 This means we will need to prove four elements existed to successfully file a negligence claim: